httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 the PRIORITY_UPDATE frame is a hop-by-hop signal.

-PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independent of the stream that carries the response.
-This means they can be used to reprioritize a response or a push stream; or signal the initial priority of a response instead of the Priority header field.
+PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independently of the stream that carries the response.
+This means they can be used to reprioritize a response or a push stream, or to signal the initial priority of a response instead of the Priority header field.

 A PRIORITY_UPDATE frame communicates a complete set of all priority parameters in the Priority Field Value field.
 Omitting a priority parameter is a signal to use its default value.
 Failure to parse the Priority Field Value MAY be treated as a connection error.
-In HTTP/2 the error is of type PROTOCOL_ERROR; in HTTP/3 the error is of type H3_GENERAL_PROTOCOL_ERROR.
+In HTTP/2, the error is of type PROTOCOL_ERROR; in HTTP/3, the error is of type H3_GENERAL_PROTOCOL_ERROR.

 A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open (except for HTTP/2 push streams; see {{h2-update-frame}}).
 Furthermore,